Opentrons/opentrons/api/docs/v2/new_atomic_commands.rst

 Mix
 ===

-To mix is to perform a series of ``aspirate`` and ``dispense`` commands in a row on a single location.
-Instead of having to write those commands out every time, you can call :py:meth:`.InstrumentContext.mix`.

-The ``mix`` command takes up to three arguments: ``mix(repetitions, volume, location)``:
+The :py:meth:`.InstrumentContext.mix` method performs a series of aspirate and dispense on a single location.
+It's designed to help blend the contents of a well together using a single command rather than using multiple ``aspirate()`` and ``dispense()`` calls.
+This method includes arguments that let you specify the number of times to mix, the volume (in uL) of liquid, and the location of a well that contains the liquid you want to mix.

 .. code-block:: python

+    # mix 3 times, 50uL, current location
+    pipette.mix(3, 50)
-    # mix 4 times, 100uL, in plate:A2
+    # mix 4 times, 100uL, from well A2
     pipette.mix(4, 100, plate['A2'])
-    # mix 3 times, 50uL, in current location
-    pipette.mix(3, 50)
-    # mix 2 times, pipette's max volume, in current location
+    # mix 2 times, use the pipette's max volume, current location
     pipette.mix(2)

 .. note::

-    In API Versions 2.2 and earlier, mixes consist of aspirates and then immediate dispenses.
-In between these actions, the pipette moves up and out of the target well.
-In API Version 2.3 and later, the pipette will not move between actions.
+    In API Versions 2.2 and earlier, during a mix, the pipette moves up and out of the target well.
+In API Version 2.3 and later, the pipette does not move between aspiratea and dispense mixing actions.

 .. versionadded:: 2.0